 How Avocados From Mexico Is Using OTT To Create Disruptive and Effective Ads

 Avocados from Mexico know a thing or two about Super Bowl snacks.
-In the two months leading up to the Super Bowl last year, Avocados from Mexico put 240 million pounds of avocado out into the market — the equivalent of a football stadium covered with 30 feet of guacamole or the amount of guacamole consumed during the Super Bowl.
+In the two months leading up to the Super Bowl in 2020, Avocados from Mexico put 240 million pounds of avocado out into the market — the equivalent of a football stadium covered with 30 feet of guacamole or the amount of guacamole consumed during the Super Bowl.

 Super Bowl advertising has done wonders for Avocados from Mexico’s brand.
-Over the past six years, brand recognition is up from 23% to 55%, and they’ve been the only brand in the history of the Super Bowl to be in the top one and top two places as a top digital performer among all of the brands that participated in the Super Bowl.
+From 2016 to 2021, their brand recognition rose from 23% to 55%, and they’ve been the only brand in the history of the Super Bowl to be in the top one and top two places as a top digital performer among all of the brands that participated in the Super Bowl.

 “We think that the worst thing that we can do as an organization is to just continue to do things just because we have done it in the past.
 So we say, let’s try other things, let’s try other avenues.
 Let’s reinvent ourselves and discover other territories,” Ivonne Kinser, Head of Digital Marketing and eCommerce for Avocados from Mexico says.